PSSRA/pssra.github.io/content/join/bylaws.md

 ### SUBSECTION ONE: ELECTED LEADERS {#4-5-1}

-This subsection applies to leadership roles filled by an election by Chapter full members and local comrades.
+This subsection applies to leadership roles filled by an election by Chapter full members and/or local comrades.

-Any member or local comrade in a leadership position elected by the members and local comrades of the Chapter may be removed from their position for misconduct or loss of eligibility.
+Any member or local comrade in a leadership position elected by the members and/or local comrades of the Chapter may be removed from their position for misconduct or loss of eligibility.
 This may be initiated by:

 1. a petition from one fifth of combined full Chapter members and full Chapter local comrades,
 2. a vote of no confidence from the combined Chapter Central Committee and Chapter Representative Committee,